lxkarthi/blog/about.md

 ---
+title: About
 layout: page
-title: About
-permalink: /about/
+permalink: "/about/"
 ---

-Some information about me!
-Karthikeyan Natarajan
-Engineer.
+Karthikeyan Natarajan,  Engineer.

+Education: M.S.
+EE, B.Tech ECE

 ### More Information

-I create EDA tools and algorithms for VLSI (specifically for DFT).
+I create EDA tools and develop algorithms for VLSI (specifically for DFT).

 I work on applying Deep Learning techniques for EDA.